jonathan-politzki/context-file-creator/README.md

 This tool generates a comprehensive context of a GitHub project by cloning the repository and merging selected files into a single document.
 It's particularly useful for providing context to large language models (LLMs) or for creating project overviews.
 Features

+Potential future additions:

+Adding support for private repositories (using GitHub API tokens) Implementing a web interface where users can input a GitHub URL Adding options to customize exclude patterns and include extensions via command-line arguments Generating output in different formats (e.g., Markdown, HTML) Implementing a caching system to avoid re-cloning repositories that have been processed recently

 Clones GitHub repositories
 Automatic file selection based on extensions
 Exclusion of common unnecessary directories (e.g., node_modules, .git)